GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

   * Clicking on a breakpoint in the breakpoint list should result in the relevant "thread" being selected.
   * Deleting a breakpoint should result in its thread being removed.
   * Note: if only one thread is reported, the thread name is not shown in the UI

+* Snapshots
+  * Only basic functionality of the debug protocol 'variable' type is being used
+  * Errors do not use substitution in the error messages, resulting in messages like "no code on line $0"
+  * Some agents specify `null` values by pointing to an empty entry in the variable table.
+This needs to be handled still.

 * Files
   * There is no current way to hint to users that the version of the file they are viewing is not the version of the file that they are debugging.